ZhuoyangLIU-work/mse318/README.md

 Course grades have three components:

 * **Quiz** (.1): Most classes will begin with a short quiz.
-The questions will be easy to answer if you read the paper.
+The questions will be easy to answer if you read the papers.
 * **Present a paper** (.3): Students will each lead a discussion on a paper twice (or so), likely in teams depending on course enrollment.
 The student leading the discussion will prepare a 30 minute presentation using slides,